weitzman/multiplesite/README.md

 Minutia
 ================
 1. The master config is force pushed to the multisite-config repo via `git-subsplit.sh publish config/master:git@github.com:weitzman/multiplesite-config.git --heads=master`.
 This depends on the [git-subsplit](https://github.com/dflydev/git-subsplit/) helper tool.
 This can be automated for every push via a web hook.
 [Webtask.io](https://webtask.io/) looks great for hosting web hook code.
+1. The [composer.json](https://github.com/weitzman/multiplesite-config/blob/alpha/composer.json) files in each branch of multisite-config specify a package type of 'bonefish-package.'
+We need to specify a type in order for composer-installers to work, and bonefish is the silliest option.
 1. When fixing bugs while using a client site, a developer can choose to push commits to master config or to client config as needed.
 Pushing to client config happens automatically since thats 'origin'.
-If dev wants to integrate changes into multiplesite, a remote pointng to multiplesite/master is automatically created by `drush msi` in each client config directory.
-To use it:
+If dev wants to integrate changes into multiplesite, add a remote pointing to multiplesite and then push commits there.

 ```
+    git remote add multiplesite https://github.com/weitzman/multiplesite.git
     git checkout -b multiplesite-master multiplesite/master
     git cherry-pick <COMMITS>
     git push